Geoffrey Tovey: Childhood and early life

-Geoffrey Harold Tovey was born on 29 May 1916 at Midsomer Norton, Somerset.
-The middle of three children to Harold Tovey, a builder, and his wife Gerty.
+Geoffrey Harold Tovey was born on 29 May 1916 at Midsomer Norton, Somerset, the middle of three children to Harold Tovey, a builder, and his wife Gerty.
 His mother died of acute pneumonia when Geoffrey was a child.
-After his mother's death, he attended Wycliffe College school, then Bristol University.
+After his mother's death, he attended Wycliffe College school, then the University of Bristol.

 Career

 For a short while he worked as a GP in Bristol.
 He was then appointed House Physician at the Bristol Royal Infirmary, where he met his wife Margaret, a nurse.
-During the Second World War, he joined the Royal Army Medical Corps and was posted to the Army Blood Transfusion Service from 1941 to 1946, headed by haematologist Brigadier General L E H Whitby (from New Year 1945 as Brigadier General Sir Lionel Whitby) at Southmead Hospital, Bristol and helped in training RAMC privates at Clifton College as Blood Transfusion Orderlies (including J D R Thomas later famed for ion-selective electrodes that came to be used in blood electrolyte analysis - from 1994 Emeritus Professor of Chemistry at Cardiff University, whom Dr Tovey telephoned soon after being written to about his letter in The Daily Telegraph of 15 April 1998 on "New blood won't revive Service"); in 1945-46 Tovey had command of No.3 Base Transfusion Unit in Poona, India Command.
+During the Second World War, he joined the Royal Army Medical Corps and was posted to the Army Blood Transfusion Service from 1941 to 1946, headed by haematologist Brigadier General L E H Whitby (from New Year 1945 as Brigadier General Sir Lionel Whitby) at Southmead Hospital, Bristol and helped in training RAMC privates at Clifton College as Blood Transfusion Orderlies (including J D R Thomas later famed for ion-selective electrodes that came to be used in blood electrolyte analysis – from 1994 Emeritus Professor of Chemistry at Cardiff University, whom Dr Tovey telephoned soon after being written to about his letter in The Daily Telegraph of 15 April 1998 on "New blood won't revive Service"); in 1945-46 Tovey had command of No.3 Base Transfusion Unit in Poona, India Command.